Updated May 25th 2021 | New Advice, New Pictures

 You’ll need to clean your granite countertops using soap and water or a gentle granite cleaner every day.
 You’ll also have to prevent certain acids in food and oils from staining granite countertops.

-You’ll need to read the manufacturer’s direction on the care of the granite.
 It’s best to reseal your granite countertops every year.
 Resealing protects your countertops–and your investment.
+However, resealing can add up cost wise, and can be a tedious process to complete every year.

 Quartz is easier to maintain than granite.
 Similar to granite, you need to wipe up spills with soap and water or a gentle household cleaner, but that’s where the maintenance ends.

-Quartz does not require you to reseal it.
-That’s because it is a solid surface.
+Quartz does not require you to seal or reseal it EVER.
+That’s because it is a solid, non-porous surface.
 It’s simpler to clean and maintenance is less expensive, especially if you prefer to hire a professional to reseal granite countertops.

 How long will your countertop last?